 - Digital Mole Mapping – For monitoring changes in mole patterns over time.

 - Annual Skin Cancer Checks – Individual examination, covering all concerns.

 - Genetic Melanoma Testing – An addition for those with higher risk factors.

 The latest dedicated software helps with analysis, as do the skills of a consultant specialising in skin cancer.
-The facilities at our central London clinic allow for any further investigation warranted to take place in house.
+Our Hertfordshire dermatology facilities allow for any required further investigation to take place in house.

 How Do Patients Benefit?